0xClaude/CS50/README.md

 Lab works from the CS50 course from Harvard

 This repository contains the lab works for the CS50 course.
 All homeworks are passed at a 100% rate.

+Please do not just copy paste my answers.